n8acl/aslnotify/README.md

 ALLSTAR ALERT: Node 1999 connected to 12345
 ```
 ---
+## Credits

+The idea for the Pushover Notifiations came from Michael Clemens, DL6MHC.
+I saw it in his [pyBMNotify Script](https://git.qrz.is/clemens/pyBMNotify) and used it here.

+---

 ## Contact
 If you have questions, please feel free to reach out to me.
 You can reach me in one of the following ways: